Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 ##### Explanation:
 - URLSearchParams provides an iterable of key-value pairs.
 - Object.fromEntries directly constructs an object from such iterables.

+### Time Complexity
+The time complexity for Object.fromEntries when used with URLSearchParams is O(n), where n is the number of key-value pairs in the URLSearchParams object.

 </p>
 </details>